|

 Osterhoudt married a girl named Lillie S. Shields in

 Vancouver Washington.
-They lived in Enterprise,
+They lived on a 160 acre

 Elmer wrote in MRL Data Sheets Vol. 6 that